Spiderfffun/scripts/README.md

 # scripts
 For all my scripts/programs.
-Feel free to use any of the code provided, just add a comment crediting me (if you want).
+honestly i feel like this description shouldn't be here, but if something doesn't have a clear purpose, and you want me to comment it out just create an issue or DM me at Spiderfffun#0518